Brand Names: No Brand Name

 What should I discuss with my healthcare provider before taking methylphenidate?

-- severe anxiety, tension, or agitation (methylphenidate can make these symptoms worse); or
+- severe anxiety, tension, or agitation (stimulant medicine can make these symptoms worse).

 How should I take methylphenidate?